 Types of Brain Cancer

-Cancer of the brain are abnormal growths of cells in the brain.
+Cancers of the brain are abnormal growths of malignant cells in the brain.

 - Although such growths are popularly called brain tumors, not all brain tumors are cancer.
 Cancer is a term reserved for malignant tumors.

 - Malignant tumors grow and spread aggressively, overpowering healthy cells by taking their space, blood, and nutrients.
 Like all cells of the body, tumor cells need blood and nutrients to survive.